apelegri/wechat-mini-program-wiki/README.md

 This page is where you will find the current project details as your AppID, directory information and more.
 By clicking on the **preview option** you will be able to test the mini-program directly on your phone after scanning a QR code.

 **Note:**
-When you test your mini-program on the phone you can enable the debugger tool directly on the phone.
+While you are testing your mini-program on your phone, you can enable the debugger tool directly on your device.

 ![project information](assets/project-information.png)

 ## Dig into the "quickstart" project
-This section will drag you along the structure of the **"quickstart" provided by WeChat** (their boilerplate) and the fundamentals you need to comply with this environment.
+This section will introduce the structure of the **"quickstart" provided by WeChat** (boilerplate) and the fundamentals you need to comply with this framework.

 Download WeChat [quickstart.zip](assets/quickstart.zip).